AustralianBioCommons/2025-ABACBS-workshop/_episodes/13-modules.md

 > Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".
 >
 > ```
-> We have two versions to choose from: versions 2.7.1 and 2.10.1, as indicated by the numbers after the slash.
-Let's choose 2.7.1 for this example.
 > To load a module with a specific version number, use
 > ```bash
 > module load blast/2.12.0--pl5262h3289130_0